technqvi/SMart-AI/Model-TF_DF/README.md

 * Clean ,transform and enrich data such as creating new feature from some other columns, removing outlier data.
 * Import train dataset ,test dataset and unseen dataset into train_incident,test_incident and new_incident tables respectively .
 * [load_v2_new_incident_ml_to_bq](https://github.com/technqvi/SMart-AI/tree/main/Model-TF_DF/load_v2_new_incident_ml_to_bq)  : Google clound function to run this script.
-* Some other tutorial involving this tutorial as links, all of these tutorials are almost same steps as this tutorial : [1 Export Data To BigQuery Using Python](https://studio.youtube.com/video/kgEe4Fb1s1U/edit) | [2 Explore Data To Build Training DataSet For ML](https://studio.youtube.com/video/Uzh5Wc4yZSQ/edit) | [7 Load New Incident To Get Prepared For Making a Prediction](https://studio.youtube.com/video/uR23WkS8XjQ/edit)
+* Some other tutorials involving this part as links, all of these tutorials are almost same steps as this tutorial : [1 Export Data To BigQuery Using Python](https://studio.youtube.com/video/kgEe4Fb1s1U/edit) | [2 Explore Data To Build Training DataSet For ML](https://studio.youtube.com/video/Uzh5Wc4yZSQ/edit) | [7 Load New Incident To Get Prepared For Making a Prediction](https://studio.youtube.com/video/uR23WkS8XjQ/edit)

 ## [train_df-tf_incident.ipynb](https://github.com/technqvi/SMart-AI/blob/main/Model-TF_DF/train_df-tf_incident.ipynb)